Kimpton, Hampshire

 The Grade I listed Church of St Peter & St Paul is situated in the village.
 The church is built of flint, stone rubble and brick, and has a tower and a cruciform layout.
 The oldest parts of the church are the nave and chancel, built in the 13th century; other parts were added later.

 Kimpton Manor, originally built in 1444, is one of the oldest inhabited houses in Hampshire.

-The village has a small pub called The Welcome Stranger, The Kimpton Apple Press, a park and a village hall which also acts as a pre-school.
+The village has a small pub called The Welcome Stranger, Kimpton Apple Press, a park and a village hall which also acts as a pre-school.